 Wait, we’re here and we’re cold!
 We need an alternative heat solution.
-As lovely as the original ceramic Stufa is, it’s wood burning, and not centralized in the home.
-Which means it’s messy and only heats the four feet around it to 90+ degrees while the bedroom is freezing.
-I’m sad to see this beauty go, but living in the Italian Alps year round means we have to put function first for heating.
+As lovely as the original ceramic Stufa is, it’s wood-burning, and not centralized in the home.
+This means it’s messy and only heats the four feet around it to 90+ degrees while the bedroom is freezing.
+I’m sad to see this beauty go, but living in the Italian Alps year-round means we have to put function first for heating.

 5. Gas: There’s a Bombola Under Here!

 Hidden underneath the kitchen sink, is what’s called a bombola.
 That’d be a propane tank for my English-speaking friends.
 That’s right.
 The stove runs on propane.

 There is no gas currently running to the apartment.
 Not a big deal really… until we got quarantined after flying during COVID and couldn’t leave the house for any reason, and you guessed it!
 The propane tank ran out.
 Since dinner must always go on, we need another solution.

 Currently, we have what I call a one-butt kitchen.
 Meaning only one butt is gettin’ in that kitchen at a time.
 It’s strange given how much Italians love food, but most Italian kitchens are small and enclosed.
 I haven’t seen many others hidden behind fancy accordion doors like ours is thought!
 Still charming as it is, I want a bigger, open kitchen and like Julia Child, I need taller counters.
 This was my one non-negotiable.